okgourmet.com Home of Steve's Restaurant Reviews

 Grilled chicken with apple spinach salad and brown rice

-Grilled Chicken was my first sampling of the meats served, and I was very impressed with the quality of the chicken, the way it was cooked, and the adobo flavor.
-The adobo was mixed with pineapple, and I thought it had a very Latin American taste (although it was not spicy).
+Grilled Chicken has been my favorite of the meats served, and I was very impressed with the quality of the chicken, the way it was cooked, and the adobo flavor.
+The adobo was mixed with pineapple, and I thought it had a very Latin American taste (although it is not spicy).

 Grilled pork